SpaceX Falcon rocket lifts off with Thaicom digital TV satellite

-CAPE CANAVERAL, Florida (Reuters) - A Space Exploration Technologies’ Falcon 9 rocket blasted off from Cape Canaveral Air Force Station in Florida on Monday to put a commercial communications spacecraft into orbit for Thai satellite operator Thaicom.
+CAPE CANAVERAL, Fla., Jan 6 (Reuters) - A Space Exploration Technologies’ Falcon 9 rocket blasted off from Cape Canaveral Air Force Station in Florida on Monday to put a commercial communications spacecraft into orbit for Thai satellite operator Thaicom.

-The 224-foot-tall rocket lifted off its seaside launch pad at 5:06 p.m.
-(2206 GMT), soaring through overcast skies as it headed toward the satellite’s drop-off point more than 55,000 miles above Earth, or about one-quarter of the way to the moon.
+The 224-foot (68-meter) tall rocket burst off its seaside launch pad at 5:06 p.m.
+EST (2206 GMT), soaring through overcast skies as it headed toward the satellite’s drop-off point more than 55,000 miles (88,500 km) above Earth or about one-quarter of the way to the moon.

-From that position, the 6,649-pound (3,016 kg) Thaicom 6 satellite is expected to lower itself to about 22,300 miles above Earth and shift the angle of its orbit so that it can be permanently stationed to beam high-definition and digital television services to customers in Thailand and surrounding areas.
+From that position, the 6,649-pound (3,016 kg) Thaicom 6 satellite is designed to lower itself to about 22,300 miles (35,888 km) above Earth and shift the angle of its orbit so that it can be permanently stationed to beam high-definition and digital television services to customers in Thailand and surrounding areas.

-Including launch services and insurance, the Thaicom 6 satellite cost about $160 million, and so far, about two-thirds of the satellite’s capacity has been sold, according to Thaicom.
+Including launch services and insurance, the Thaicom 6 satellite cost about $160 million, according to Thaicom.
+So far, about two-thirds of the satellite’s capacity has been sold, according to Thaicom.

 Monday’s launch was the second in just over a month for Space Exploration Technologies, also known as SpaceX.

-In December, the California-based firm, owned and operated by technology entrepreneur Elon Musk, who is also chief executive of electric car maker Tesla Motors, launched its first commercial communications satellite, staking a claim in a global satellite launch industry.
-The industry is worth about $6.5 billion a year, a study by the Satellite Industry Association trade group shows.
+In December, the California-based firm, owned and operated by technology entrepreneur Elon Musk, who also serves as chief executive of Tesla Motors car company, launched its first commercial communications satellite, staking a claim in a global satellite launch industry worth about $6.5 billion a year, a study by the Satellite Industry Association trade group shows.

 SpaceX’s next flight, slated for late February, will be the third of 12 station resupply missions under its $1.6 billion NASA contract.